Let’s Talk About The F Word ….. FATIGUE!

 I see so many clients who suffer from fatigue.
 I’ve been there myself and it’s becoming almost too common with adults these days.
-In fact, fatigue is one of the top health issues I see clients about in clinic, along with weight loss and gut health issues.
+In fact, fatigue is one of the top health issues I see clients about in the clinic, along with weight loss and gut health issues.

-With our face-passed busy lifestyle, never-ending to-do lists, long hours at work, families to look after, house chores to keep on top of, errands to run, family/friends to catch up with the lists never ends.
+With our fast-passed busy lifestyle, never-ending to-do lists, long hours at work, families to look after, house chores to keep on top of, errands to run, family/friends to catch up with the lists never end.
 It’s easy to put ourselves at the bottom of the list, but what happens if you get sick, run down, get adrenal fatigue and can’t get out of bed for weeks or months?
 Who will run the show?

 In order to perform at your best every single day whether that’s at work, at the gym, keeping up with the kids and doing everything you want to do you need to look after #1, YOURSELF!

 As a holistic nutritionist, I consider all aspects of my clients lives (sleep habits, exercise habits, stress levels, functions of body systems), but one of the biggest things I consider is diet.
 What is my client eating, what nutrients are they getting, are they getting the right nutrients, what’s missing from their diet?

 - Underactive thyroid